awsdocs/amazon-transcribe-developer-guide/doc_source/what-is-transcribe.md

 + When your recording has a customer service representative on one channel and a customer on another
 + When you transcribe a podcast where the host is recorded on one channel and the guest on another

-For more information about channel identification, see [Channel Identification](how-channel-id.md)\.
+For more information about channel identification, see [Transcribing Multi\-Channel Audio](channel-id.md)\.

 ## Transcribing Streaming Audio<a name="what-streaming-transcription"></a>